-Only HFCC employees who have job duties that require use of social security numbers will have access to them.
-Since all students and employees are issued a unique HFCC (HANK) ID number, HFCC employees never use social security numbers to identify students or employees unless permitted by law.
-Although students and employees may voluntarily identify themselves by their social security numbers, HFCC prefers the use of the HANK ID number.
-HFCC prints social security numbers only when required by regulations.
-Should it be necessary to dispose of any document containing a social security number, that document will be shredded prior to disposal.
+All students and employees are issued a unique (HANK) ID number which limits the need to use social security numbers to identify students or employees.
+Students and employees may voluntarily identify themselves by their social security number; however, HFCC prefers the use of the HANK ID number.

+Should any document containing a social security number need to be disposed of, the document will be shredded or otherwise destroyed prior to disposal.

-HFCC prohibits the unlawful disclosure of social security numbers.
-Any employee found to be in violation of this rule will be subject to discipline up to and including discharge.
+HFCC prohibits the unlawful disclosure of social security numbers, and any employee found to have violated this rule will be subject to discipline up to ant including discharge.